 We acquired rights to zetomipzomib, pursuant to an exclusive license agreement with Onyx, or the Onyx License Agreement.
 Under the Onyx License Agreement, we are subject to significant obligations, including payment obligations triggered upon achievement of specified milestones and royalties on licensed product sales.
-We are obligated to pay Onyx milestone payments up to an aggregate of \$172.5 million upon the achievement of certain development, regulatory and sales milestone events.
+We have paid \$5.0 million in milestone payments to date under the Onyx License Agreement, and we are obligated to pay Onyx additional milestone payments of up to \$167.5 million in the aggregate upon the achievement of certain development, regulatory and sales milestones.
 In addition, we are obligated to pay Onyx tiered royalties based on net sales of zetomipzomib.
 If these payments become due, we may not have sufficient funds available to meet our obligations and our development efforts may be harmed.